Descent of the Ganges (Mahabalipuram): Layout

 The relief faces east.
-It was created with great skill and imagination on two large boulders of pink granite in the open air giving the whole a natural effect.
+It was created on two large boulders of pink granite in the open air giving the whole a natural effect.
 The boulders measure 15 × 30 m.
-Many of the figures carved are in life size.
+Many of the figures carved are life size.
 The natural cleft, a very large perpendicular fissure, is skillfully sculptured.
-It is in between the two boulders and is integral to the mythical narratives carved on the entire relief.
+It is between the two boulders and is integral to the mythical narratives carved on the entire relief.
 A water tank was once located at the top of the rock to release water denoting the Ganges River.
 It cascaded over the cleft and the relief to give the impression of the Ganga descending from the head tied dreads of Shiva.
 This scene was created during festive occasions and the presence of a brick masonry cistern at the top of the cleft to release water attests to its location at the site.
-The relief is an ensemble of over a hundred figures (146 is also mentioned) of gods, people, half-humans and animals and is best explained by an expert at site.
+The relief is an ensemble of over a hundred figures (146 is also mentioned) of gods, people, half-humans and animals.